September Gurls: Covers

 The Bangles released a cover of this song on their 1986 album Different Light.
+Kachejian called their version "great'.
 Other bands who have recorded the song include Superdrag and The Searchers.

 Tributes

 The title of Katy Perry's 2010 number one hit "California Gurls" was spelled thus as a tribute to Chilton and Big Star.
 Perry's manager is a fan of the band, and asked her to spell "girls" with a "u".